saikumar2428/Weather-App-by-HTML-CSS-JavaScript/README.md

 # Weather-App-by-HTML-CSS-JavaScript
-This repository is about Weather application created by HTML, CSS, Javascript
+This repository is about Weather application created by HTML, CSS, Javascript technologies